Stable Rank and Intrinsic Dimension of Real and Complex Matrices: Introduction

-Both the stable rank and the intrinsic dimension appear in the random matrix theory literature, to avoid explicit dependence of the bounds on the dimensions of the random matrices.
-Examples include the matrix Bernstein and matrix Chernoff inequalities~\cite[Chapter 7]{Tropp2015}, and the analysis of covariance estimation~\cite{Vershynin2009,Versh18}.
-From there, the concepts of stable rank and intrinsic dimension appear to have percolated into the literature on randomized algorithms where they appear in the analysis of matrix multiplication~\cite{rudelson2007sampling}, trace estimation~\cite{roosta2015improved}, diagonal estimation~\cite{hallman2023monte}, and low-rank approximations~\cite{halko2011finding}.
+Both, the stable rank and the intrinsic dimension appear in the random matrix theory literature, \Ilse{where they replace the explicit dependence of the bounds on the dimensions of the random matrices.} Examples include the matrix Bernstein and matrix Chernoff inequalities~\cite[Chapter 7]{Tropp2015}, and the analysis of covariance estimation~\cite{Vershynin2009,Versh18}. \Ilse{Below we discuss the importance of the stable rank in the analysis of randomized algorithms, covariance estimation, Deep Neural Networks, and recommender systems.}